How to Cite Lecture Notes in APA: Basic Guidelines

 Example 12: Body Language – Tone of Voice

 Sometimes, in a conversation, speakers use a tone of voice to indicate their feelings and mood, such as excitement or displeasure.
-Therefore, an example of a tone of voice in a conversation is as follows:
+Therefore, a writing example of a tone of voice in a conversation is as follows:

 “In the longrun; I will have my revenge.”
 His voice was deep like that of a roaring lion.

-In this example, the tone of voice is the deep voice that the author likens to that of a roaring lion.
+In this example, a particular tone of voice is a deep voice that an author likens to that of a roaring lion.

 Example 13: Author’s Voice

-In dialogue, there are two voices: the author’s voice and the speaker’s voice.
-Basically, the speaker’s voice is how a character constructs his speech by using body language and style of communication.
-On the other hand, the author’s voice entails vocabulary, tone of voice, point of view, and syntax.
-Also, this voice helps the author to shape conversations through phrases, sentences, and paragraphs.
-In the above excerpt from Moreci’s text, the author’s voice is captured in the statement:
+In dialogue, there are two voices: an author’s voice and an speaker’s voice.
+Basically, a speaker’s voice is how a character constructs his or her speech by using body language and style of communication.
+On the other hand, an author’s voice entails vocabulary, tone of voice, point of view, and syntax.
+Moreover, this voice helps an author to shape conversations through phrases, sentences, and paragraphs.
+In an above excerpt from Moreci’s text, an author’s voice is captured in a statement:

 Before her lay The Savior.
 Bloody.
 Dead.

 None of the speakers gives this statement.
-It is the author describing the situation to give readers a deeper understanding of the context.
+It is an author describing a specific situation to give readers a deeper understanding of an entire context.

 Example 14: Transitions

-Like in essays, writers use transitions when constructing a dialogue.
-Basically, the difference between two types of papers is that transitions in a dialogue are words and phrases that speakers use to respond to other speaker’s words.
+Like in essays, writers use transitions when constructing a correct discussion.
+Basically, the difference between these two types of papers is that transitions in a dialogue format are words and phrases that speakers use to respond to other speakers’ words.
 In essays, transitions help readers to move logically from one argument to another.
-In the above excerpt from Moreci’s text, an example of a transition is captured in the following conversation:
+In an above excerpt from Moreci’s text, a writing example of a transition is captured in a following conversation:

 “Do you know what you’re doing?”